Martin Ostoja-Starzewski

-Education and Career
+Education and career

 Ostoja-Starzewski is an immigrant to Canada and the United States from Poland.
-He received his undergraduate education at Cracow University of Technology, followed by Master’s and Ph.D. degrees at McGill University.
+He received his undergraduate education at Cracow University of Technology, followed by Master’s and Ph.D. degrees at McGill University in 1980 and 1983, respectively.
 He worked as a faculty member at Purdue University, Michigan State University, Institute of Paper Science and Technology at Georgia Tech, McGill University, and (since 2006) at the University of Illinois Urbana-Champaign.
-He is also affiliated with the university's Beckman Institute, National Center for Supercomputing Applications and Institute for Condensed Matter Theory.
-He has been Site co-Director of the NSF Industry/University Cooperative Research Center for Novel High Voltage/Temperature Materials and Structures (2012-2022).
+He is also affiliated with the university's Beckman Institute and National Center for Supercomputing Applications.
+He was site co-director of the NSF Industry/University Cooperative Research Center for Novel High Voltage/Temperature Materials and Structures (2012-2022).

 Recognition

-He serves as Editor of Acta Mechanica, Editor-in-Chief of the Journal of Thermal Stresses, and Chair Managing Editor of Mathematics and Mechanics of Complex Systems.
+He serves as editor of Acta Mechanica, editor-in-chief of the Journal of Thermal Stresses, and chair managing editor of Mathematics and Mechanics of Complex Systems.
 He is Fellow of ASME, American Academy of Mechanics, Society of Engineering Science, and Associate Fellow of AIAA.
-His distinctions include Timoshenko Distinguished Visitor at Stanford University (2012), the Worcester Reed Warner Medal of ASME (2018), membership in European Academy of Sciences and Arts (2022), and Rothschild Distinguished Visiting Fellow at Isaac Newton Institute for Mathematical Sciences (2023).
+His distinctions include Timoshenko Distinguished Visitor at Stanford University (2012), the Worcester Reed Warner Medal of ASME (2018), membership in European Academy of Sciences and Arts (2022) and Academia Europaea (2023), and Rothschild Distinguished Visiting Fellow at Isaac Newton Institute for Mathematical Sciences (2023).